Cirque du Soleil provide media representatives with show and corporate press kits.

 Between strength and fragility, laughter and smiles, turmoil and harmony, KOOZA explores themes of fear, identity, recognition and power.
 The show is set in an electrifying and exotic visual world full of surprises, thrills, chills, audacity and total involvement.

-Touring in United Kingdom, Switzerland
+Touring in United States, Canada

 The equipment is as simple as it gets: eight chairs and a pedestal.
 But in this act, the artist uses them to create a 23-foot tower on which to perform a balancing act that displays the human body at the very peak of condition and muscular control.